Exploring the role of the charm quark in the $\Delta I=1/2$ rule: Matching to Chiral Perturbation Theory

 \section{Matching to Chiral Perturbation Theory}

 In order to determine the values of $g_8(m_c)$ and $g_{27}(m_c)$, the renormalised QCD quantities $R_{27},R_8$ in~\ret{tab:results_renorm} and the ChiPT ratios $\cR_{27},\cR_8$ in~\reapp{app:chipt} have to be introduced into~Eqs.~(\ref{eq:match27},\ref{eq:match8}), for each of the values of $m_c$ available, apart from $am_c=0.4$ --- for which we have results only at one value of the light mass, and errors are large.
-As already noted, our results in the GIM limit are well-consistent with those in~\cite{Giusti:2006mh} for the same simulations points --- differences are always below the $2\sigma$ level.
+As already noted, our results in the GIM limit are well-consistent with those in~\cite{Giusti:2006mh} for the same simulations points --- differences are always below the $2\sigma$ level.\footnote{Ideally, one would like to perform independent fits in the $\epsilon$- and $p$-regime; consistent results would then indicate that higher-orders ChiPT corrections are well under control, and a simultaneous fit of both regimes can be used to obtain definitive results for the LO LECs.
+This was indeed the strategy successfully pursued in~\cite{Giusti:2006mh}.
+In this work, however, having only two $p$-regime masses does not allow for meaningful fits involving $p$-regime points only, and therefore we will only quote results coming from combined fits.
+The study in~\cite{Giusti:2006mh} supports the underlying assumption that higher-order effects are adequately covered by our errors.}

 A straightforward procedure follows by rewriting~Eqs.~(\ref{eq:match27},\ref{eq:match8}) as

 where for greater clarity we have made quark mass dependences explicit.
 Here $\Delta_k(m_l)$ is either the NLO (finite-volume) correction in the $\epsilon$-regime (for which effectively $m_l=0$),